VirtualBrainLab/vbl-docs/source/misc/brain_atlas.md

 ### Pushing to the server

 Build the addressable assets and copy the entire new `ServerData/` folder to the `ServerData/X.Y.Z/` folder on the local server.
 Make sure to build for Windows standalone, WebGL, MacOS, and Linux.

-### Update projects

-Existing projects should then be migrated to target the new storage version, by modifying the field in the `AddressablesRemoteLoader` component.